America's Got Talent: AGT: Extreme

 On May 14, 2021, NBC announced its second spin-off of the main AGT show, with a focus on daredevil acts.
 Got Talent creator Cowell serves as an executive producer and judge for the series.
 Originally planned for a mid-season summer 2021 debut, filming for the series occurred at the Atlanta Motor Speedway between September 27 and October 20, 2021, and wrapped in early January 2022.

 On October 1, 2021, main series host Terry Crews was announced to continue the role in the spin-off, with former WWE wrestler Nikki Bella and motorsports competitor Travis Pastrana to join Cowell as judges.
 The series premiered on February 21, 2022.

 America's Got Talent: All-Stars

 On October 7, 2022, NBC announced its third spin-off of the main AGT show.
 Similar to America's Got Talent: The Champions, America's Got Talent: All-Stars features winners, finalists, fan favorites, and others from previous seasons of AGT across the Got Talent franchise, competing for the All-Star title.
 The series, with judges Simon Cowell, Heidi Klum, and Howie Mandel as well as host Terry Crews, began production in October 2022, and premiered on January 2, 2023.

+AGT: Fantasy League

+On September 21, 2023, the fourth spin-off for the AGT series was announced.
+AGT: Fantasy League features the judges competing in a fantasy sports draft-like competition, mentoring the acts to attempt to get an act from their own team be crowned champion.
+Mel B, who last appeared in the franchise in the first season of America's Got Talent: The Champions in 2019, returns to judge alongside other returning judges Simon Cowell, Heidi Klum, and Howie Mandel, with Terry Crews returning to host as well.
+On November 15, 2023, it was announced that AGT: Fantasy League would premiere on January 1, 2024.